ThomasDoyle11/whatsapp_chat_analyser/README.md

 | Message | The location of the message from the start of the file | 34 |
 | Location | The location of the word from the start of the message | 7 |
 | AbsoluteLocation | The location of the word from the start of the file | 194 |

+\* Sender names are stripped of all spaces and non-alphanumeric characters.

 An example of a full .csv file can be found [here](https://github.com/ThomasDoyle11/whatsapp_chat_analyser/blob/master/data/output/ganrer_20140723-20140807_CSV.csv).